Ottawa Senators (original): Logos and sweaters

 For the first two years of their existence, Ottawa used red and black horizontally-striped sweaters.
 The club then changed to sweaters of gold and blue until it later affiliated with the Ottawa Amateur Athletic Association in 1889.
 The team then adopted the colours of the OAAA organization: red, white and black.
 The logo of the team was a simplified version of the 'triskelion' or 'winged legs' logo of the OAAA, which can be described as a "running wheel".
 The sweaters were solid white with the club logo in red.
-The players wore knee-length white pants with black stockings, as shown in the 1891 team photo.
+The players wore knee-length white pants with black stockings.

 In 1896, the club first adopted the "barber-pole" design, with which the team became synonymous.
 The design was simple: strong horizontal stripes of red, black and white.
 Players wore white pants and red, white and black striped stockings.
 The basic design would be used for the rest of the organization's existence, except for one season, 1909–10, where the stripes were vertical and Montreal fans nicknamed the team derisively as 'les suisses', a slang term for chipmunk.
 The "barber-pole" uniform was later adopted by the Ottawa 67's junior ice hockey team.

 No logo was present on the sweater at first, and until 1930 logos were not used for more than a year at a time.
 During World War I, the club adopted a logo of flags to show allegiance to the war effort, as shown in the 1915 photo.
 After each Stanley Cup win, the club affixed a badge or logo stating "World Champions".
 In the 1929–30 season, the club added the "O" logo to the chest of the sweater.